-This article is the last in a three-part series on core beliefs with the focus being on limiting beliefs and how to change overwrite them.
-The first article focuses on understanding core beliefs, the second is about identifying your limiting beliefs, and this one is on reprogramming the subconscious mind to change your limiting beliefs.
-Below is a list of the three articles with the respective links to the first and second.
-I suggest you read the first two articles in their order before using the techniques outlined here to reprogram the subconscious mind.
+This article is the last in a four-part series on core beliefs.
+The first article focuses on understanding core beliefs, the second is a list of common beliefs in each area of life, the third is about identifying your limiting beliefs, and this article is on reprogramming the subconscious mind to change them.
+I suggest you read the articles in order before using the techniques below to change your beliefs.

 1. Positive Affirmations